Yousaf-khan-se/AM-Global/README.md

 npm install

+Configuration

+Create a .env file in the root directory and add the following variables:

+PORT=5000
+MONGO_URI=mongodb+srv://<username>:<password>@cluster.mongodb.net/myDatabase

-Running Locally
+Running the Server

-Start the development server:
+Start the server in development mode (using nodemon if installed) or standard node:

+# Standard start
+npm start

+# OR with Nodemon (for auto-restarts during dev)
 npm run dev

-Open http://localhost:5173 to view the site.
+The server will start on http://localhost:5000 (or your defined PORT).

 📄 License

 Distributed under the MIT License.
-See LICENSE for more information.

-Developed by [Your Name] | Internship Project @ Quiad's Ventures
+Developed by [Muhammad Yousaf] | Internship Project @ Quiad's Ventures